I woke up at the airport hotel in Heathrow preposterously early. It was time to go to Warsaw.

 Around that same time, my mom bought a CD set of American Tin Pan Alley songwriters from the early 20th century.
 She was playing one of the CDs one day and said to me “I think you were George Gershwin.”

 George who?
 Whatever, I’m not into that old people music.
-I never thought of it again.
+I didn’t give it another thought.

 Flash forward fifteen years and I’m scanning through Google Images for a picture I can use in an article I’m writing for the commune, a humor website I was running with my best friend Jim.
 I wanted something old timey, late 1800s or early 1900s.
 I clicked through page after page of photos.
 Then one of them suddenly caught my eye.
 It was a photo of two men standing on a balcony somewhere, their hands in their pockets.
 I enlarged it.

 Holy shit.
-I knew, suddenly and inexplicably, that this was a photo of me and my friend Jim in a past life.
+In that moment I knew, suddenly, certainly and inexplicably, that this was a photo of me and my friend Jim in a past life.
 In that moment it was just crystal clear.
 Who the hell are these guys?
 I clicked on the link.

 It was a photo of George Gershwin and his brother Ira.